CloudCannon/Jekyll-Tips/_guide/collections.md

 {% endraw %}
 {% endhighlight %}

 That's it!
 Now our client can easily manage the services on the website using Collections.
+To learn more about customizing the way Front Matter is updated for your users check out our [Front Matter guide](http://docs.cloudcannon.com/editing/front-matter/).

 ![Final](/img/guide/collections/final.png)